WHS-PRO-015 Field Trip Procedure

 - Drinking water, hygiene and eating facilities.

-- Fitness for work: Participants should consider their ability to safely complete the physical requirements of the field trip activities, with respect to their individual fitness levels and limitations, pre-existing medical conditions, injuries, allergies, medications etc.
+- Fitness for work: Participants should consider their ability to safely complete the physical requirements of the field trip activities, with respect to their individual fitness levels and limitations, pre-existing medical conditions, injuries, allergies, medications etc. Prior to the commencement of the field trip, the Field Trip Leader should ask participants to advise if they have any individual fitness to work concerns, that may impact on their own or others safety during the trip.
+The Field Trip Leader is responsible for working with the participant to identify suitable control measures and emergency response actions specific to the disclosed concerns.

 - Fatigue management planning: may encompass field trip activity timing, duration, breaks, task loading, as well as an individuals’ fitness for work.